chaptr-africa/web-development-public/[06] Systems Design/Week-1/Lesson1.md

 ### Overview of the different design diagrams – Gantt Chart, Flow Charts, Data Flow Diagrams
 #### 1. Flow Charts
+Here are more resources on flow charts
--	Introduction to Process Flow Charts (Lean Six Sigma) - YouTube
+-	[Watch Video](https://www.youtube.com/watch?v=wLkvvqypq1E), Introduction to Process Flow Charts
-- An introduction to Flowcharts - GeeksforGeeks
+- [Read More Here](https://www.geeksforgeeks.org/an-introduction-to-flowcharts/), An introduction to Flowcharts
--	What is a Flowchart | Lucidchart
+-	[Read More Here](https://www.lucidchart.com/pages/what-is-a-flowchart-tutorial), What is a Flowchart

 #### 2. Gantt Charts
+Here are more resources on gantt charts
 - What is a Gantt Chart?
 [DEFINITION + EXAMPLE] - YouTube
 - Gantt Chart Tool | Tutorialspoint

 #### 3. Data Flow Diagrams
+Here are more resources on data flow diagrams
 - Software Engineering Data Flow Diagrams - javatpoint
 - Data Flow Diagram EXAMPLE [How to Create Data Flow Diagrams] - YouTube (Nicely explained)